The Joy of Mirror Making: Parabolizing

 In my experience, focal ratio is most correlated with effort and touchiness during parabolizing.
 An F3 is difficult at any size, F8 not nearly so much.
 Parabolizing accuracy in terms of smooth under and over correction depends solely on the focal ratio, not on aperture.
 For instance, consider the following chart.
 The graph is for worse case 1/4 wavefront; for the more demanding 1/8 wavefront, halve these values.
 While slower focal ratios have a larger allowable parabolic deviation percentage, because the paraboloidal correction is smaller, the deviation in absolute terms is also smaller.
 I derived this relationship by using a standard algorithm that calculates wave error given a set of zonal readings.
 I iteratively fed it zonal readings smoothly varying by a correction factor, deriving the maximum correction factor that fit the quarter wavefront error envelope.

 How did our parabolizing session go?
-How is our parabolizing process and strategy working out?
+How is our parabolizing process working out?
 An appropriate mirror test answers these questions quickly and accurately.
 A good test is always in service to the process unfolding.
+This is in contrast to testing the quality of a finished mirror.

 I select a mirror test based on the process.
 For example, I need not constantly test for astigmatism when my process precludes it - I need only test during the final verification of the mirror.
-The Foucault test, for example, is well matched to a process that prevents astigmatism from occurring.
-Then I only need a star test or Bath Interferometric test to verify the absence of astigmatism.
+The Foucault test, for example, is well matched to a process that forestalls astigmatism.
 Mirror on top of full-sized or over-sized lap is an example of a process that does a wonderful job of preventing astigmatism in unbelievably thin glass.

 A perfect mirror is limited by the wave nature of light.
 Fraunhofer diffraction of a circular aperture, the mirror's rim, sets the limits of performance.
 The circular rim of the aperture diffracts light into expanding spherical waves that interfere with each other at focus, going in and out of phase repeatedly as the angular distance from the center grows.
 This creates a central dot, the Airy disk, and a series of rings of decreasing brightness.
 A perfect mirror will reflect 84% of the light into the Airy disk, 7% into the first ring, 3% into the second ring, and so forth, with a total of 16% of the light in the rings combined.